-We believe that our premium system should be fair and equitable and respond to different levels of risk and claims experience across the industry.
-Our premium system objectives and principles:
+We believe our premium system should be fair and equitable and respond to different levels of risk and claims experience across the NSW coal industry.
+Our premium system objectives and principles are:

 Each employer contributes their fair share to the Scheme costs